Welcome to the Division of Radiography and Medical Imaging

 The division functions in partnership with the university and the medical facilities within the regionally served community.
 This partnership involves on site clinical education sites for our students and gives the Division of Medical Imaging the responsibility to provide the community with clinically competent graduate radiographers who will model proper professional behaviors.
 The students, the community, and the University benefit in an environment of trust and cooperation between all involved parties.

 Radiographers use radiation equipment to produce images of the tissues, organs, bones, and vessels of the body, as prescribed by physicians, to assist in the diagnosis of disease or injury.

-At IU South Bend, you can earn an Associate of Science in Radiography and the Bachelor of Science Degree in Medical Imaging Technology.
+At IU South Bend, you can earn an Associate of Science in Radiography and a Bachelor of Science Degree in Medical Imaging Technology.
 The curriculum educates the radiographer to become adept in the performance of any diagnostic radiographic procedure.
 Courses in radiographic principles, radiographic procedures, clinical application of theory, digital imaging, radiation protection, and general education are included in the curriculum.
-Students also receive instruction in the theory and practice of the Tarr diagnostic imaging modalities besides diagnostic radiography..
+Students also receive instruction in the theory and practice of the Tarr diagnostic imaging modalities in addition to diagnostic radiography.